cloudinary/frontend-frameworks/packages/html/frameworks/react/playground/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is our React playground and can be used to test library.

 It is linked to the @cloudinary/react package in the parent directory for development purposes.